Ski: Glenshee Ski Centre

 |[Sunnyside has good blue and green runs finishing right at the main car park]|

 Glenshee boasts the largest ski area and biggest lift system in the UK, at the head of the Cairnwell Pass linking Blairgowrie to Braemar in the southern Cairngorms.
-Two new chairlifts in recent years have transformed The Cairnwell side of the mountain to the west of the A93; eyes now turn to the terrain further east where further upgrades are planned.
+Two new chairlifts in the last decade (and another coming soon) have transformed The Cairnwell side of the mountain west of the road; eyes will soon turn to the terrain further east where further upgrades are planned.
 With a top height below 1000 metres runs are generally short and the season can be too, but in good snow conditions this is a brilliant destination for all levels of skier and snowboarder.

 Scroll down for a more in depth guide.

 |[Home Run to the Tom Dearg Poma is a superb long run, along the Meall Odhar ridge away from all the lifts]|

 📌 Glenshee Ski Centre ★★★★★